Johnny Mathis: Early years

 While singing at a Sunday afternoon jam session with a friend's jazz sextet at the Black Hawk Club in San Francisco, Mathis attracted the attention of the club's co-founder, Helen Noga.
-She became his music manager and found Mathis a job singing weekends at Ann Dee's 440 Club.
+She became his music manager and found him a job singing on weekends at Ann Dee's 440 Club.
 In September 1955, Noga learned that George Avakian, head of Popular Music A&R at Columbia Records, was on vacation near San Francisco.
 After repeated calls, Noga persuaded Avakian to hear Mathis at the 440 Club.
 After hearing Mathis sing, Avakian sent his record company a telegram reading: "Have found phenomenal 19-year-old boy who could go all the way.
 Send blank contracts."

-At San Francisco State, Mathis became noteworthy as a high jumper, and he was asked to try out for the U.S. Olympic Team that traveled to Melbourne in November 1956.
+At San Francisco State, Mathis became noteworthy as a high jumper and was asked to try out for the U.S. Olympic Team that traveled to Melbourne in November 1956.
 However, on his father's advice, Mathis opted to embark on a professional singing career.

-Mathis' first album, Johnny Mathis: A New Sound In Popular Song, was a slow-selling jazz album, but he stayed in New York City to sing in nightclubs.
+Mathis's first album, Johnny Mathis: A New Sound In Popular Song, was a slow-selling jazz album, but he stayed in New York City to sing in nightclubs.
 His second album was produced by Columbia Records vice president and record producer Mitch Miller, who helped to define the Mathis sound.
-Miller preferred that Mathis sing soft, romantic ballads, pairing him with conductor and music arranger Ray Conniff, and later Ray Ellis, Glenn Osser, and Robert Mersey.
+Miller preferred that Mathis sing soft romantic ballads, pairing him with conductor and music arranger Ray Conniff, and later Ray Ellis, Glenn Osser, and Robert Mersey.
 In late 1956, Mathis recorded two of his most popular songs: "Wonderful!
 Wonderful!" and "It's Not for Me to Say".
 That same year, Metro-Goldwyn-Mayer signed him to sing the latter song in the movie Lizzie (1957).